-This is required for dogs travelling to: Finland, Ireland, Malta, Norway and the United Kingdom.
-Note that this treatment is not required for dogs travelling in between these countries, such as between the United Kingdom and Ireland.
+This is required for dogs travelling to: Finland, Ireland, Malta, Northern Ireland and Norway and the United Kingdom.
+Note that this treatment is not required for dogs travelling in between these countries, such as between Northern Ireland and Ireland.

 Do Pets from Other Countries Require a Pet Passport?

 If you travelled from outside of the EU with your pet, you would have required an animal health certificate or “Annex IV” to enter the EU.
 If you initially entered one of the related countries, you would have likely used the same or a similar form.

 When you arrive in Europe, you should try and get this stamped by customs.
 Even if it isn’t stamped, you should hold onto it during your travels around Europe.
 This certificate is then valid for travel within the EU for four months after your entry and should be shown in place of an EU pet passport.

 Alternatively, you may be interested in getting an EU pet passport for your pet.
 The pet passport makes it easier to return to Europe with your pet.
 (You don’t need to have an Annex IV completed, unless your pet has been vaccinated outside of the EU.)

 If you need to have a worming treatment done by a vet, it’s easiest to get an EU pet passport at the same time.
 (This is what I did before travelling to the UK with my dog, prior to Brexit.)